Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Examples

 \paragraph{Curien's PSHT.} Recently, hyperbolic versions of the UIPT and related maps have been constructed: half-plane versions in \cite{AR13} and full-plane versions in \cite{PSHIT}.
 These are constructed directly, and are believed but not yet known to be the limits of finite maps (see below).
 The full plane triangulations form a one (continuous) parameter family $\{T_\kappa \}_{\kappa\in (0,2/27)}$ (known as the PSHT, for \emph{Planar Stochastic Hyperbolic Triangulation}).
 They are reversible and ergodic, have anchored expansion and are therefore invariantly non-amenable.
 The degree of the root in $T_\kappa$ is known to have an exponential tail, so that all of its moments are finite.
 These triangulations are not simple, so our main results do not apply to them directly, but by considering their \emph{simple cores} we are still able to obtain a geometric representation of their Poisson boundary (see \cref{sec:extensions}).

 \paragraph{Benjamini-Schramm limits of maps in high genus.} It is conjectured that the PSHT $T_\kappa$ is the Benjamini-Schramm limit of the uniform triangulation with $n$ vertices of a surface of genus $\lfloor \theta n\rfloor$, for some $\theta=\theta(\kappa)$ (see e.g.\ \cite{Rayphd14} for precise definitions of maps on general surfaces).
-We expect that other one-ended unimodular random rooted planar triangulations are also Benjamini-Schramm limits of finite triangulations on surfaces of genus linear in their size (see \cref{Q:unimod}).
+In our upcoming paper \cite{unimodular2} we prove that all one-ended unimodular random rooted planar triangulations are also Benjamini-Schramm limits of finite triangulations.
+If the triangulation has expected degree greater than 6, then the finite approximating triangulations necessarily have genus linear in their size.

 In the context of circle packing, it may be particularly interesting to take the Benjamini-Schramm limit $(T,\rho)$ of the uniform \emph{simple} triangulation with $n$ vertices of the $\lfloor \theta n \rfloor$-holed torus $T_n$.
 This limit (which we conjecture exists) should be a simple variant of the PSHT.
 Letting $\rho_n$ be a uniformly chosen root of $T_n$, it should also be the case that $\E[\deg(\rho_n)] \to \E[\deg(\rho)] > 6$ and $\E[\deg(\rho)^2]<\infty$, so that our results would be applicable to the circle packing of $(T,\rho)$.